Home > About RRW

 Can my child get hurt wrestling?

 Wrestling is a physical sport and injuries do happen, not unlike soccer, basketball, hockey, or any other youth sport.
 At RRWC, we do our best to teach and enforce safe wrestling practices.
-Our coaches are attentive during drills and live wrestling to correct potentially dangerous activity or behavior.
+Our coaches are attentive during drills and live wrestling to avoid potentially dangerous activity by wrestlers.

 Do wrestlers have to lose weight?

 No. The sport of wrestling relies on the concept of weight classes to allow wrestlers of similar sizes to compete.
-At RRWC, as a youth focussed organization, we do not suggest any sort of weight management for wrestlers to target specific weight classes (i.e. no “weight cutting”).
+At RRWC, as a youth focused program, we do not suggest any sort of weight management for wrestlers to target specific weight classes (i.e. no "weight cutting").

 What are weight classes?

-One of the great attributes of wrestling is that it welcomes participants of all shapes and sizes.
-Everyone’s body is different which leads to different advantages and challenges when competing with somebody else’s body.
-In wrestling, weight classes were established in an attempt to create an equal opportunity for wrestlers to compete at their best level.
+One of the best things about wrestling is that it welcomes participants of all shapes and sizes.
+Everyone's body is different which leads to different advantages and challenges when competing with somebody else's body.
+In wrestling, weight classes are used so that each wrestler can compete at their natural weight, matching them against an opponent of similar size at their level.

 The Massachusetts Wrestling Association defines the weight classes as follow:

-For example, if a wrestler is in the 86 lbs weight class, it means at the time of the competition weight-in, they weighed more than 81 lbs and less than 86 lbs.
+For example, if a wrestler is in the 85 lbs weight class, 9 means at the time of the competition weigh in, they weighed more than 81 lbs and less than 85 lbs.

-Competition organizers may sometimes group wrestlers less formally in an attempt to even out the number of wrestlers per competitive group.
-For example, if 24 wrestlers weighing 100 to 105 pounds, five wrestlers weighing 98 to 99 pounds, and 3 weighing 106 pounds weigh in, the pairing officials may split these 32 wrestlers into three groups instead of having such unbalanced numbers.
+Competition organizers may sometimes group weight classes less tightly in a formula in an attempt to even out the number of wrestlers per competition group.
+For example, if 24 wrestlers weighing 80 to 105 pounds, five wrestlers weighing 98 to 105 pounds, and 3 weighing 105 pounds weight in, the pairing officials may split those 32 wrestlers into three groups instead of trying to make even pairings with unbalanced numbers.